natnaeldejenekebede/ProSync-Notes/README.md

 ## 🧪 Testing

-Run tests to ensure the app functions as expected.
+We also feature Jest unit and integration tests for both the backend and frontend.
+Run the tests to ensure the app functions as expected.

 ### Backend Tests
 ```bash